Tree House Recovery Colorado

 Evidence-Based Therapies

-Firstly, we offer a range of services to help individuals in their recovery journey, including individualized treatment plans tailored to meet the unique needs of each person.
-Secondly, we provide evidence-based therapies such as cognitive-behavioral therapy (CBT) and dialectical behavior therapy (DBT).
-Thirdly, we offer group therapy and support groups, which provide a safe and supportive environment for individuals to share their experiences and receive encouragement from others going through similar struggles.
+Secondly, we provide evidence-based therapies, like cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT).
+These therapies help address and manage the emotional and psychological challenges of addiction.
+We also offer one-on-one therapy, group therapy, and support groups, which provide a safe and supportive environment for individuals to share their experiences and receive encouragement from others going through similar struggles.

 Lastly, we incorporate mindfulness and meditation practices into our treatment programs, which can help individuals manage stress and improve their overall well-being.